Countly/countly-sdk-documentation/web/next.md

 <h1>SDK Integration</h1>
 <h2>Minimal Setup</h2>
 <p>
   <span style="font-weight: 400;">You may use the Countly Web SDK asynchronously without blocking content loading.
-It may also be used if the Countly script has not yet been loaded by pushing function calls into the </span><strong>Countly.q</strong><span style="font-weight: 400;"> queue or synchronously allow the script to load before executing any functions.</span>
+This would also allow to use Countly while the Countly script has not yet been loaded.
+This can be done by pushing function calls into the </span><strong>Countly.q</strong><span style="font-weight: 400;"> queue.</span>
 </p>
 <p>
   <span style="font-weight: 400;">Inserting asynchronous code before closing the head tag is suggested, while Synchronous code should be added towards the bottom of the page before closing the head tag.</span>